THE TRAVEL DOCTOR

 Otherwise known as The Black Death, this disease is one of the oldest known and is found world-wide including the USA.
 In the fourteenth century it spread across Europe and was responsible for wiping out one third of the population.

-Fleas become infected by feeding on the blood of an infected rodent.
+Rat fleas (Xenopsylla cheopis) become infected by feeding on the blood of an infected rodent.
+The infection is then spread to humans by the bite of the rat flea.
 When the rodents die the fleas go in search of a new host.
 They can then transmit the disease to humans who become their hosts.

-The disease manifests itself in two forms; bubonic plague and pneumonic plague:-
+The disease manifests itself in three forms; bubonic plague, septicaemic plague and pneumonic plague:-

 Untreated, the disease can spread rapidly throughout the body via the lymphatic system.
-When the lungs become infected an infectious pneumonia may develop.
+However, plague can be successfully treated with antibiotics.